-As you progress through the book, you will be introduced to the various elements that need to be addressed in order to accomplish the company's compliance goals.
-In the final chapter, you will assemble what you have learned into a Digital Accessibility Policy for the Sharp Clothing Company, a document that you can take away and ultimately use as a guide to implementing an accessibility plan for your own organization.
+As you progress through the reading and activities, you will be introduced to the various elements that need to be addressed in order to accomplish the company's compliance goals.
+In the final unit, you will assemble what you have learned into a Digital Accessibility Policy for the Sharp Clothing Company, a document that you can take away and ultimately use as a guide to implementing an accessibility plan for your own organization.